 Privacy behavior is affected both by endogenous motivations (for instance, subjective preferences) and exogenous factors (for instance, changes in user interfaces).
 Over time, the percentage of members in the Carnegie Mellon University Facebook network who chose to publicly reveal personal information decreased dramatically.
 For instance, over 80% of profiles publicly revealed their birthday in 2005, but less than 20% in 2011.
 The decreasing trend is not uniform, however.
-After decreasing for several years, the percentage of profiles
+After decreasing for several years, the that publicly revealed their high school roughly doubled between 2009 and 2010-after Facebook changed the default visibility settings for various fields on its profiles, including high school (bottom), but not birthday (top) (45).